WalkerGA/walkerga.github.io/Dungeon23/January 1 - January 8.md

-# Entrance
-**
-- The cavern entrance is hidden behind overgrown vines and vegetation.
-- Within the cavern is an arrangement of two large stalactites and two large stalagmites, giving the appearance of a mouth with huge fangs.
-- **Entrance:** Two large, heavy solid marble doors.
+<h1>Main Entrance</h1>
+*Enters into Room 3*
+- A small cave entrance
+- Small wooden door, rotted
+- Outside are the remnants of two small wagons

+<h1>Secondary Entrance</h1>
+*Enters into Room 1*
+- Just beyond the broken wagons is a small stream
+- Next to the stream, in the bank is a trap door